rmonnier9/matcha/README.md

 ## Motivation

-Learn javascript eco-system, websockets, No-SQL
+Learn javascript eco-system, websockets, No-SQL.

 ## Which features are done